![]() |

 some of the area's most exclusive resorts and the monumental beach known

 as The Baths.
 Mountainous Jost Van Dyke, just a few minutes boat ride from Tortola, is known for its outstanding white sand beaches, tropical beaches and beach bars.
 As a totally water-oriented community, there isn't a lot in the way of real nightlife or other social opportunities.
 After-dark activities, other than night dives underwater, are confined to the hotels, restaurants or private boats.
-Just as for the pirates of old, the BVIs are a place for total escape.
-BVI Plans First Kite Jam March 2010 Current conditions and 10-day forecast Detailed
+Just as for the pirates of old, the BVI are a place for total escape.
+Weather in the BVI Detailed

 Background Facts & Map Arrival Briefing Getting Married